Inventory

 Opting out of the settlement gave private MLSs more leeway, but legal experts say they're playing with fire

 Dawn Pfaff is a free-market evangelist, and that informs how she runs MyState MLS.
-The privately owned multiple listing service has taken a laissez faire approach since its launch in 2009, as it promises no fees and fewer rules than MLSs owned by Realtor associations.
+The privately owned multiple listing service has taken a laissez faire approach since its launch in 2009, as it promises no fines and fewer rules than MLSs owned by Realtor associations.

 This manifesto has helped MyState develop a national footprint with listings for all types of properties, including single-family homes, manufactured homes, newly built homes, foreclosures and even land.